Oblates of St. Joseph

-The Oblates of St. Joseph (Congregatio Oblatorum S. Ioseph; abbreviated OSJ) is a Catholic religious institute founded on 14 March 1878 by St. Joseph Marello.
-The institute has provinces or delegations in Italy, the Philippines, the United States, México, Perú, Brazil, Bolivia, India, Poland, and Nigeria.
+The Oblates of Saint Joseph (Congregatio Oblatorum S. Ioseph; abbreviated OSJ) is a Catholic religious institute founded on 14 March 1878 by St. Joseph Marello and dedicated to Saint Joseph.
+The institute has provinces or delegations in Italy, the Philippines, the United States, Mexico, Peru, Brazil, Bolivia, India, Poland, and Nigeria.
 The congregation also has members in Australia and Indonesia.

 History

 Joseph Marello's original intent was to found a simple association of men dedicated to a common spirituality, serving the local church in catechesis and assisting local clergy, but not publicly professing canonical vows in a religious institute.

 On March 14, 1878, he opened a house for what he called the "Company of Saint Joseph" and invited four candidates to be members.
-By 1883, the Company had begun accepting candidates for the priesthood along with candidates to be lay brothers.
-The Company would eventually become known as the Oblates of Saint Joseph.
+By 1883, the company had begun accepting candidates for the priesthood along with candidates to be lay brothers.
+The company would eventually become known as the Oblates of Saint Joseph.
 On September 15, 1921, the Oblates received approval as an international institute of pontifical status.